On boundedness of semistable sheaves: Boundedness of semistable sheaves

-(see \cite[Lemmas 6.2.1 and 6.2.2]{La4} or proof of \cite[Theorem 7.9]{Ma} for a slightly weaker estimate).
-This implies that there exist some constants $r',a_1',\dots ,a_d', \mu _{\max} '$ such that for all $E$ in $\tilde \cS$, the pushforward $\pi_*E$ is in the family $ \cS_{\PP}:=\cS _{\PP^d_S/S} (d; r',a_1',\dots ,a_d', \mu _{\max} ')$.
+(see \cite[Lemmas 6.2.1 and 6.2.2]{La4} or proof of \cite[Chapter 2, Lemma 7.11]{Ma} for a weaker, non-explicit estimate).
+By definition, this implies that there exist some constants $r',a_1',\dots ,a_d', \mu _{\max} '$ such that for all $E$ in $\tilde \cS$, the pushforward $\pi_*E$ is in the family $ \cS_{\PP}:=\cS _{\PP^d_S/S} (d; r',a_1',\dots ,a_d', \mu _{\max} ')$.
 We claim that boundedness of the family $ \cS _{\PP}$ implies boundedness of $\tilde \cS$.
-This follows from the fact that boundedness of a family implies that there is a common bound on the Castelnuovo--Mumford regularity of sheaves in this family.
+This follows from the fact that boundedness of a family implies that there is a common bound on the Castelnuovo--Mumford regularity of sheaves in this family (see \cite[Lemma 1.7.6]{HL} or \cite[Chapter 1, Theorem 3.11]{Ma}).
 But equality $(*)$ implies then existence of a common bound on the Castelnuovo--Mumford regularity of sheaves in the family $\tilde \cS$.
-By the Castelnuovo--Mumford criterion and Grothendieck's lemma \cite[Lemma 1.7.9]{HL} we get boundedness of the family $\cS$. \end{proof}
+So again using \cite[Lemma 1.7.6]{HL} (or \cite[Chapter 1, Theorem 3.11]{Ma}), we get boundedness of the family $\cS$. \end{proof}

 The above result has many applications.
 Let us just recall that by the proof of \cite[Theorem 1]{Mo1} it implies the following Bogomolov type inequality for strongly semistable sheaves.

 \begin{corollary} Let $X$ be a smooth projective variety of dimension $n\ge 2$ defined over an algeraically closed field $k$ of characteristic $p>0$.
 Let $H$ be an ample divisor and let $E$ be a strongly $H$-semistable sheaf on $X$.
 Then we have $\Delta(E)H^{n-2}\ge 0$. \end{corollary}